-During the 2013 financial year the Union transferred all of its cash balances to the CEPU - Electrical, Energy Services & Plumbing Division - Tasmanian Divisional Branch, creating an inter-branch Ioan.
-This has resulted in now only one administration and membership function, which is governed by service arrangement between both Divisions.
-Expenditure incurred for the operation of this arrangement are paid out of the CEPU - Electrical, Energy Services & Plumbing Division - Tasmanian Divisional Branch bank account and subsequently the Union's portion is recorded against this inter-branch Ioan.
-Membership contributions are collected, processed and recorded separately.
-For full details on the service agreement refer to Note 21.
+During the 2013 financial year the Union transferred all of its cash balances to the Electrical, Energy and Services Division - Tasmanian Branch (CEPU Tasmania), creating an inter-branch loan.
+This resulted in one administration and membership function, which was governed by service arrangement between both Divisions (refer Note 20 for additional details).